Ecstatic-Paradox/ecstatic-paradox/README.md

 ### Authentication System
 **Model:** `django.contrib.auth.models.User`
 + Authentication System is handled with JWT Tokens.
-+ Regiatration of users will be manually done by administration.
++ Registration of users will be manually verified by administration.
 + Refresh Token (15 days Valid) as HttpOnly Cookie and Access Token as Json will be provided on authentication.
 + Authorizations will be given by dividing the users into specific permission groups.
   - Superuser